Urinary Tract Infection (UTI) Vaccine and Treatment

 Urinary Tract Infection (UTI) Vaccines

 Immunotek S.L.
-Uromune™ (MV140) is a Recurrent Urinary Tract Infection oral spray vaccine approved for adults in countries such as Mexico and the United Kingdom.
+Uromune™ (MV140) oral spray for recurrent urinary tract infections has been approved for adults in countries such as Mexico and the United Kingdom.

 Urinary Tract Infection (UTI) Vaccine Candidates